How 8 U.S. Presidents Stayed in Shape

 Over 6 Feet Tall

-The tallest President in U.S. history was Abraham Lincoln, who stood at 6 feet, 4 inches — and that’s without his signature stovepipe hat.
+The tallest president in U.S. history was Abraham Lincoln, who stood at 6 feet, 4 inches — and that’s without his signature stovepipe hat.
 It’s a height that still sounds fairly tall today, but it was extraordinarily tall for the time; the average height for an American male during Lincoln’s presidency was 5 feet, 7 inches, making him 9 inches taller than average.
 Lincoln’s equivalent height today would be 6 feet, 7 inches — a half-inch taller than the average NBA player.

 Given his distinct physical presence, it perhaps comes as no surprise that Lincoln’s appearance was frequently commented upon in his day.
 The New York Herald once wrote, “Lincoln is the leanest, lankiest, most ungainly mass of legs, arms, and hatchet-face ever strung upon a single frame.”
 Another reporter wrote of his “shambling gait” in London’s The Times, and described him as “a tall, lank, lean man, considerably over six feet in height, with stooping shoulders, long pendulous arms, terminating in hands of extraordinary dimensions, which, however, were far exceeded in proportion by his feet.”
-Here are the 18 other Presidents who stood over 6 feet, if not quite as noticeably as Uncle Abe.
+Here are the 18 other presidents who stood over 6 feet, if not quite as noticeably as Uncle Abe.

 – Abraham Lincoln: 6 feet, 4 inches (193 cm)